 Mendelian inheritance refers to patterns of inheritance that are typically characteristic of organisms that reproduce sexually.
 Gregor Mendel performed thousands of crosses with garden peas at his monastery during the middle of the 19th century.
 Mendel explained his results by describing two laws of inheritance that introduced the idea of dominant and recessive genes.
-This type of inheritance pattern refers to the kind of inheritance you can understand more simply as the consequence of a single gene, with only two possible allele options.
+This inheritance pattern occurs on a single gene with only two allele options.

 Inheritance patterns that follow Mendelian rules are as follows:

 - There are two alternate forms of a gene, known as alleles

 - Alleles are expressed as dominant and recessive

 Based on what you have learned in lecture, readings, and videos in class, please read through the following descriptions, and answer the questions based on Mendelian genetics problems.

 (Hint for exams: by the end of this lab, you should be familiar with all these terms)

 - Incomplete Dominance